beego/beedoc/en-US/mvc/controller/logs.md

 The logging level goes from trival to critical.
 It will output all by default.
 We can set the different logging level on different server:

 	beego.SetLevel(beego.LevelInfo)

+## output file and line number

+Log output not call file by default, if you're expecting output calls file name and line number, set as follows

+	beego.SetLogFuncCall(true)

+true for turn on and false for trun off. default is false.

 ## Example